How to configure a Fusion PBX 4.4 Trunk

 - 3Dashboard Configuration - Your Telnyx Mission Control Portal

-Once you've configured your Telnyx account, you can now proceed to setup Fusion PBX following the guide below.
+Now that you ahve configured your Telnyx Mission Control Portal, you can start to setup Fusion PBX following the guide below.

 We recommend using Debian as the operating system version that should be running FusionPBX.
 The current Debian version that we tested FusionPBX on was Debian-9.9.